Bankruptcy Attorney Ventura

 Chapter 7 Bankruptcy is often called the “fresh start” provision of the bankruptcy code because it allows you to wipe out all of your debt.
 It’s like a “reset” or a “do-over” button, for your finances.
 In a Chapter 7, we show the Court that you are not able, based upon your income and expenses, to pay the debt that currently hangs over you, eating you up every day.

-My ZERO $ down to file Chapter 7 Program
+My $1 down to file Chapter 7 Program

-I am a small attorney, with virtually no staff.
+I am a small bankruptcy attorney, with virtually no staff.
 You will always only speak to me, never to a paralegal or assistant.
-This is how I offer to file your bankruptcy for $0 down.
+This is how I offer to file your bankruptcy for $1 down.
 My fees can be worked into a payment program.

-What’s the catch? ( How can I qualify for this $O down option)
+What’s the catch? ( How Can I Qualify for this $1 Down Chapter 7 Bankruptcy Option)

 Really?
 Not much of a catch after all.

-1- You must have the sincere desire to become debt free, and to do the work necessary to accomplish this goal;
+1- You must have the sincere desire to become debt free, and to do the work necessary to accomplish this goal through your Ventura bankruptcy;

-2- You must have an established bank account.
+2- You must have an established bank account or debit card.
 This is my method of receiving your bankruptcy installment payments via auto debit.

-What if for some reason I can’t qualify for the $O down option?
+What if for some reason I can’t qualify for the $1 down option?